 “Best regards” and without the use of surname (Anna) for informal writing.

-In my next post, I will be going through the process of doing situational writing and highlighting some key points to to take note of in order to achieve success in that component.
-Stay tuned for that and the free step-by-step situational writing revision card!
+If you would like to find out more about the process of doing situational writing and the key points to take note of in order to achieve success in that component, make sure to look here!
+You will also be able to find a free step-by-step situational writing revision card in the post.

 Do you have any questions regarding your child’s revision?
 Leave me a comment or email me!
 If there are sufficient questions, I may do up another Q&A on the relevant topic! (: